kevinhenryburke/scalegitbook/getting-started/ErrorRaising.md

 To extend our example, let's first create a Service Error CMT record.
 Go to "Manage Records" on that Custom Metadata Type in the Setup menu and click New and enter these value:

-- Label / Service Error Code Name: ExampleErrorCode
+- Label / Service Error Code Name: RatingSystemError
-- State: Example Error State
+- State: Rating System Error
-- Message: Example Error Message
+- Message: Rating System Error
 - Severity: Error
 - Error Category: CustomServiceError

-Then update the class *ExampleRating* to include a check on the input the method receives, and raise an error if the input is the string 'Bad Call'.
+Then update the class *ExampleRating* to include a check on the input the method receives, and raise an error if the input is the string 'Bad Call' (to simulate an error in processing).

 ```
 global inherited sharing class ExampleRating implements mscope.IService_Implementation {